Ghanaian Man Secures US Visa on His First Attempt, Questions From the Interview Emerge

 “I have a Global Honour Scholarship which covers my tuition and part of my expenses.
 The deficit will be catered for by my mother and sister,” he replied.

-The visa officer then asked about the occupation of his mother, to which he responded that she owned a company which had been operating for years and that his sister was also a manager at a company.
+The visa officer then asked about the occupation of his mother, to which he responded that she owned a company which had been operating for years and that his sister was also a manager at another firm.

 He was then asked if he had any relatives in the US, to which he responded negatively.

-It was at that point that the visa officer informed him that a visa application had been made on his behalf in 2009 by some persons.
+It was at that point that the visa officer informed him that an application had apparently been made on his behalf in 2009.

 Read also

-The visa officer concluded by stating that he was approving his visa and informed him to come for his passport the following week.
+The visa officer concluded by stating that he had been approved for the document and told him to come for his passport the following week.

 Visa, US, Ghana, Visa Officer, Travel, Student